 MINNESOTA NEEDS TO INCREASE ACCESS TO DEGREES THAT OPEN DOORS

 Obtaining a postsecondary credential increases economic opportunity, promotes income equality, and prepares the state to meet future workforce demands.
-Minnesota has an educational attainment gap across racial and ethnic groups.
+Not all Minnesotans are equally prepared there remains an educational attainment gap across racial and ethnic groups.